-Over the course of his career, Mike has been an English teacher, a director of residence programs, an American Sign Language interpreter, an assistant principal, principal, university dean, graduate professor and research scientist.
+Over the course of his career, Mike has been an English teacher, a student life director, an American Sign Language interpreter, a school principal, university dean, graduate professor and research scientist.
 During the second half of his career, he founded Phoenix Counseling & Hypnotherapy in Alexandria Virginia.
 Within a few years, he had established himself as an expert in the use of eye movement integration therapies and developed (MEMI) as his signature approach.
 His book Multichannel Eye Movement Integration: The Brain Science Path to Fast and Effective PTSD Treatment was published in 2021.
-Mike has conducted trainings and made presentations at universities and hundreds of national and international conferences sponsored by organizations such as Male Survivor.org, Association for Ambulatory Behavioral Healthcare, DC Rape Crisis Center, American Deafness and Rehabilitation Association, Anxiety and Depression Association of America and American Mental Health Counseling Association.
-He continues to provide trauma consultations, MEMI training, therapist mentoring and management coaching through Trauma Counseling & Training of Tucson, LLC.